 If you have a lot of stuff or like buying and reselling stuff, this could be a good path for you.

-The best way to make money online is the one you’ll enjoy enough to stick with.
+The best way to make money online in Canada (or anywhere) is the one you’ll enjoy enough to stick with.
 For example, I love writing, experimenting with new software, and helping people.
 WIth those three passions put together, I basically stumbled into writing product reviews on my blog.

 If you hate writing then a blog is probably not the best option for you – but maybe you’d love vlogging on YouTube or a live stream, or interacting on social media.
 There are many ways to generate income online, you just need to learn a little and play to your strengths a lot.